 Over time, MiCA could help bridge the gap between regional regulations, hence a more unified approach to global crypto governance.

 Mica creates a vital regulatory structure that brings cohesion to global crypto-legal frameworks through EU-wide guidelines.
-Implementing MiCA in Lithuania enjoins demanding requirements coupled with new opportunities that boost the country’s future growth in fintech.
+Implementing MiCA in Lithuania entails stringent requirements, coupled with new opportunities that will boost the country’s future fintech growth.
 The future will define the extent of MiCA’s influence on global crypto regulations in Europe and beyond.

 Image Source: Adobe Stock